British High Commissioner to Fiji

 See information on getting married overseas.

-The British High Commission Suva are unable to carry out notarial acts under the Commissioner of Oaths Act 1889 and on the instruction from the Foreign & Commonwealth Office in London.
+The High Commission Suva does not carry out notarial acts under the Commissioner of Oaths Act 1889 and as instructed by the Foreign & Commonwealth Office in London.

 This includes certifying documents as true copies of originals, administering oaths or taking affidavits.
-For these or other notarial acts or the legalising of documents, please contact a notary public.
+For these or other notarial acts and the legalising of documents, please contact a notary public.

 Guides we produce